ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 running on trusted hardware.
 In general, minimizing the set of attestation formats helps minimize the amount of information leaked through a token.

-Each attestation format also has an impact on the overall system privacy.
-Requiring a conjunction of attestation types could decrease the overall anonymity set size.
-For example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
+The role of the Attester in the issuance protocol and its impact on privacy depends on the type of attestation procedure, issuance protocol, deployment model.
+For instance, requiring a conjunction of attestation types could decrease the overall anonymity set size.
+As an example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
 Attesters SHOULD not admit attestation types that result in small anonymity sets.

+Depending on the issuance protocol, the Issuer may necessarily learn information about the Origin.
+To ensure Issuer-Client unlinkability, the Issuer should be unable to link that information to a specific Client.
+For such issuance protocols where the Attester has access to Client-specific information, such as is the case for attestation procedures that involve Client-specific information (such as application-layer account information) or for deployment models where the Attester learns Client-specific information (such as Client IP addresses), Clients trust the Attester to not share any Client-specific information with the Issuer.
+In deployments where the Attester does not learn Client-specific information, the Client does not need to explicitly trust the Attester.

 The trustworthiness of Attesters depends on their ability to correctly and reliably perform attestation during the issuance protocol.
 Indeed, Issuers